 🔥Sizzles🔥

 These edits were completely created by me with light guidance from the project’s Director.
-I spend hours watching footage from films, shows, & music videos by scouring YouTube, visiting video stores (really!), torrenting (shhhhh… I used a VPN), or getting clips straight from the Director.
+I spend hours watching footage from films, shows, & music videos by scouring YouTube, visiting video stores, or getting clips straight from the Director.
 Often times, I’m only given a pitch deck such as a one page PDF describing the main characters that includes 5 to 10 reference images from other films or artworks.
 But sometimes it’s just a quick phone call!

 Most all of these clips come from films that have some sort of music or intrusive sound design that will overpower the music track, and so it needs to be removed.
 When that sound is dropped out, the piece as a whole loses energy.
 So what you hear in these short works is often a complete rebuild of sound design pulled from YouTube & SFX libraries.